Brain Injury Survivor Finds The Funny In Her Life-Changing Experience

 In 2014, 22-year-old Mimi had just graduated and was starting her new job as a teacher at East High School, just outside Denver.
 She was also a runner, writer, and in great health.

-The doctor didn’t think anything was serious and sent her home.
+The doctor didn’t think anything was seriously wrong and sent her home.

 So it was back to the hospital for a second MRI, which showed the hemorrhage had increased in size, and was now big enough to be removed safely.
 Three days later, she had successful brain surgery, but the hard work was just beginning.

-She had to retrain her neck to move on its own in order to see sideways and was still seeing double.
-Despite this, they wanted to send her home in order to recuperate in her own environment.
-Super Advocate Mom would have none of it, and got her admitted to Spaulding Rehab Center in Aurora, CO.
+Post-surgery, Mimi was still seeing double… and also sideways.
+She had to retrain her neck to move on its own and do eye exercises to flip her vision right-side up again.
+Despite this, the hospital wanted to send her home in order for her to recuperate in her own environment.
+Super Advocate Mom would have none of it, and had her admitted to Spalding Rehabilitation Hospital in Aurora, Colorado instead.

 “Everyone asks me what it’s like to have a brain hemorrhage.
 They’re like, ‘did you taste shapes, or hear colors?’
 No. It felt like a headache.
 You’re probably having one right now.” – Mimi Hayes

-Over the next three months, she fought her way back through an intensive program that incorporated speech, physical and occupation therapy.
-She had to relearn everything – even walk.
-Within a month, she was back on her feet; a month later she was cleared to drive, and a month after that, she was able to run again.
+Over the next three months, she fought her way back through an intensive program that incorporated speech, physical, and occupation therapies.
+She had to relearn everything – even how to walk again.
+Within a month, she was back on her feet; another month later, she was cleared to drive, and a month after that, she was able to run again.

-With limited energy, she realized she had to prioritize what she wanted to do with her life and not let her brain injury get her down; After returning to the classroom for a year, she made an unusual decision.
+With limited energy, she realized she had to prioritize what she wanted to do with her life and not let her brain injury get her down.
+After returning to the classroom for two years, she made an unusual decision.

-Mimi moved to New York and to perform stand-up comedy and write about her traumatic experience.
-Before long, she was on stage at Stand UP NY, Dangerfield’s and The Upright Citizen’s Brigade.
+Mimi moved to New York to perform stand-up comedy.
+While there, she finished the memoir about her acquired brain injury experience and recovery that she’d initially started when she received her diagnosis.
+Before long, she was on stage at Stand UP NY, Dangerfield’s, and The Upright Citizen’s Brigade.

 Mimi also adapted her book into a one-woman show, which she debuted at the 2019 Edinburgh Fringe Festival.
 True to form, she promoted her show by walking through town dressed as a giant brain.
 She also has a popular podcast, “Mimi and the Brain,” which includes discussions with neuroscientists.